Anancha/coursera-datascience-statistical-inference-project/part2_statisticalinference.md

 Let's test for whether this really is the case using proper statistical inference.

 ## Statistical inference
+### Assumptions
+- There are small sample sizes, so the t-test is appropriate.
+- A general assumption will be that variances are not equal and just let R do the work to figure out the sample variance and apply it to the statistic.

+NOTE: Confidence intervals, p-values, etc. will only be reported, saving the Conclusion section to summarize the results.

 ### 1. Testing between supplement groups
 Let us test first whether there is any statistical differences between the two supplement groups.
 To achieve this, we can conduct a non-paired t-test.
 ```